-- The Sandman had an arc where Dream and Delirium try to find Destruction.
+- The Sandman (1989) had an arc where Dream and Delirium try to find Destruction.
 Never easy company on the best times, Delirium wears thin on Dream's patience along with the general destruction (lowercase D) their quest was causing.
-Though he doesn't insult her, he basically tells her the whole quest was his idea of a lark, he didn't really want to find Destruction, and he's not going to help her look and anymore... all in a polite yet cold manner.
+Though he doesn't insult her, he basically tells her the whole quest was his idea of a lark, he didn't really want to find Destruction, and he's not going to help her look anymore... all in a polite yet cold manner.
 Delirium knew her extreme ADHD made her odds of finding Destruction (her favorite sibling) alone next to nil, so she hides inside her realm crying and closes the portraits leading into it.
-Death gives Dream one of her most severe dressing-downs in the series and gets him to go apologize, which he does despite the risk Delirium could drive him permanently insane.
+Death gives Dream one of her most severe dressing-downs in the series and gets him to go and apologize, which he does despite the risk Delirium could drive him permanently insane.
 It all turns out for the best, they reconcile.

-- In Due Date after suffering at Ethan's negligence and repulsiveness quite a bit, Peter tells him off (and not gently) for being a waste of space.
-He later apologizes and they reconcile, and resume their trip to see Peter's wife... but then Ethan reveals he actually did act maliciously by stealing Peter's wallet.
+- In Due Date, after suffering at Ethan's negligence and repulsiveness quite a bit, Peter tells him off (and not gently) for being a waste of space.
+He later apologizes and they reconcile and resume their trip to see Peter's wife... but then Ethan reveals he actually did act maliciously by stealing Peter's wallet.
 Cue fireworks.

-- In Jane Austen's Emma, after Emma makes fun of the poor Miss Bates in front of their whole social circle, Mr Knightley (rightly) tells her off.
+- In Jane Austen's Emma, after Emma makes fun of the poor Miss Bates in front of their whole social circle, Mr Knightly (rightly) tells her off.
 When she starts crying he feels sorry but, being the Nice Guy he is, explains to her that he told her the facts in her best interest as a friend and that he prefers her being angry at him over her not realizing her mistake.

 - In Anathem, this happens at one moment between Erasmas and Ala, just before they decide to date.

 - Vaarsuvius and Elan in The Order of the Stick have an exchange like this.
 Elan is annoying V by saying he was a wizard just like the elf (he was in a robe and gown with a beard glued on).
 When Vaarsuvius snaps at him, he runs off sad and crying.
-V is persuaded to go apologize to Elan, who did it, of all things, because he greatly admired Vaarsuvius.
+V is persuaded to go and apologize to Elan, who did it, of all things, because he greatly admired Vaarsuvius.
 They made up and managed a pretty good working friendship afterward.
 Also worth mentioning is the contrast in how they view their respective classes.
 When V asks Elan how he'd respond if V made fun of bards, he says he'd probably laugh, because "we walk into dungeons and sing at people."
 Wizards, of course, take their jobs a bit more seriously.

 - They do it again in the same episode when Lisa asks more questions about the new, expensive dress Marge buys to replace the old one.
 Finally, Marge snaps at Lisa again, who cowers and says "You look nice, is all."
 This, among many other things, makes Marge realize that her desire to get into this club is making her act like a terrible person.

-- Played with in Sweet Seymour Skinner's Baadasss Song:
+- Played with in "Sweet Seymour Skinner's Baadasss Song":

 Superintendent Chalmers: You're fired.

-Skinner: (Angrily), I'm sorry, did you just call me a liar?
+Skinner: [angrily] I'm sorry, did you just call me a liar?

 Chalmers: No, I said you were fired.